Mograsim-Team/Mograsim/docs/getting_started.md

 3. Write the memory contents.

 Each table row contains one (16 bit wide) memory cell.
 The two text fields labeled "Address" and "Number of cells" only refer to the cells displayed simultaneously in the editor.
 The editor internally retains all 65536 addressable cells.
-Don't use the "Set active" button.
-(TODO: remove it)

 ## Open the views "Simulation", "Debug", "Memory" and "Registers"